Insert Records Into a Table using SQL

 You can insert additional records to the table at anytime using the same technique as reviewed above.

-For example, let’s insert two additional records to the ‘product’ table:
+For example, here is a query to insert two additional records into the ‘product‘ table:

 INSERT INTO product (product_id, product_name, price)